IKGissmart/Automaded-Inkscape-Downloader-script/README.md

-# Automaded-Inkscape-Downloader-script
+# Automaded-Inkscape(stable)-Downloader-script
-This Script Installs Inkscape For you in just few Commands and Works on almost Evey Distro which Supports Flatpak.
+This Script Installs Inkscape(Stable) For you in just few Commands and Works on almost Evey Distro which Supports Flatpak.

 NOTE: YOU HAVE TO INSTALL FLATPAK (https://flatpak.org/setup/) FIRST IF YOU HAVEN'T.